 I met a woman at a gaming convention recently who has a teenage son and a teenage daughter.
 Her son visits all the big-name gaming websites for his news: Joystiq, IGN and so on.
-Her daughter gets all of her videogame news
+Her daughter gets all of her videogame news … from Tumblr.

 My first reaction was sadness.
 How could these “boy’s club” sites go about catering to teenage girls and providing them with videogame news they actually care about, without being condescending?
 But then I remembered that Tumblr is awesome—and so are many other lady-dominated spaces, such as online fan-fiction communities, cosplay and fan-art communities on DeviantArt, and fandoms that surround popular gaming celebrities like PewDiePie.

 Have you heard of PewDiePie?
 He made $4 million dollars last year by playing videogames on YouTube, making funny faces, doing strange voices, and occasionally collaborating with other famous YouTube comedians or gamers in more of the same.
 In short, he independently produces comedy videos for a living.
 Also, games journalists hate him.

 I didn’t even know who PewDiePie was until about six months ago; I kept hearing his name alongside a scowl of derision from all my games journalist friends’ mouths, especially the guys.
 “What do people see in him?”
 “He’s just screaming into a microphone!
 Anybody could do that!”
 “Well, the people who watch PewDiePie, those people aren’t our audience.”
 This PewDiePie guy had become a constant example of how games journalism was going down the drain.